AthenaShikata/EvanPack/README.md

 # EvanPack
 This is the Evan Pack by Evan.
 This pack is an addon to the Faithful texture pack (https://faithfulpack.net/downloads) and will not run properly without it.
+Put the Evan Pack above Faithful in the resource pack selector.

 Requires fancy graphics on.